 How to make hand sanitizer

-At the time of writing we are experiencing a shortage in supply of hand sanitizing gel due to the coronavirus.
-I have been unable to purchase it online or in any of the local stores I have searched in Western North Carolina.
-If you are having the same problem, then did you know you can make your own hand sanitizer at home?
+Since the start of the Covid-19 pandemic, we have experienced a shortage in the supply of hand sanitizing gel.
+If you are having this problem, then did you know you can make your own hand sanitizer at home?
 It’s even a project your kids can do, or assist you with.
 Check out this video about how to make hand sanitizer.

 3. Avoid touching your eyes, nose or mouth to stay healthy while traveling with children